-Our website had 193,961 visits over the year, we had 4,539 twitter followers and 8,169 LinkedIn members.
+Our website had 216,798 visits over the year, we had 4,853 twitter followers and 9,101 LinkedIn members.

-Our organisation facing offerings continue to be very popular and the first year of them relaunched into the new "Hub network" has proved a great success.
+Our organisation facing offerings continue to be very popular.
 Virtually every NHS organisation is now a Hub member.

-We also ensure all our membership offerings were focussed to support the new place-based structures in place for our members organisations.
+We also ensure all our membership offerings are now focussed to support the new place-based structures in place for our members organisations.

-To become the voice of healthcare finance through the development of leading edge policy and technical work: There have been considerable developments in policy and technical work during the year and we have built on the many new activities that were initiated last year when the impact of Covid-19 was first felt.
+To become the voice of healthcare finance through the development of leading-edge policy and technical work: There have been considerable developments in policy and technical work during the year and we have built on the many new activities that were initiated when the impact of Covid-19 was first felt.

 Working with key stakeholders and building constructive and productive relationships remains important and a key component of our success.

 To this end we continue to meet regularly with the policy and decision makers in the NHS in Wales, Northern Ireland and Scotland, as well as England.

 In England, we continued to work with key players in the healthcare sector such as the Department of Health and Social Care and NHS England and NHS Improvement.
-We are delighted to continue to be the prime partner for FFF; hosting, providing the administration and delivering a big part of OneNHSFinance's (ONF) programme.
+We are delighted to continue to be the prime partner for One NHS Finance ONF continuing to provide the administration and delivering a big part of the programme.